Mei-Po Kwan

-Mei-Po Kwan (關美寶) is a geographer known for her research contributions in Geographic Information Science, and human geography, particularly as they apply to time geography and human mobility.
-She is the Choh-Ming Li Professor of Geography and Resource Management at The Chinese University of Hong Kong (CUHK), Director of the Institute of Space and Earth Information Science (ISEIS) of CUHK, Director of the Institute of Future Cities of CUHK, and Head of Chung Chi College of CUHK.
+Mei-Po Kwan (關美寶; born in March, 1962) is a geographer known for her research contributions in geographic information science, and human geography, particularly as they apply to time geography and human mobility.
+She is the Choh-Ming Li Professor of Geography and Resource Management at The Chinese University of Hong Kong (CUHK), director of the Institute of Space and Earth Information Science (ISEIS) of CUHK, director of the Institute of Future Cities of CUHK, and head of Chung Chi College of CUHK.

 Biography

 Kwan was born in Hong Kong.
 Her favorite subject in secondary school was geography.
 When she entered CUHK, she picked nothing but geography as her major.
 She lived in the Theology Building, a Chung Chi College student hostel.
 During year 2 of her undergraduate study, she went on exchange at the International Christian University in Tokyo, Japan, for a year.

-Kwan obtained her Bachelor of Social Science degree with first-class honors from CUHK in 1985; her Master’s degree in Urban Planning from the University of California, Los Angeles (UCLA) in 1989; and her Doctor of Philosophy degree in Geography from the University of California, Santa Barbara (UCSB) in 1994.
-She developed her teaching and research career at the Ohio State University in 1995, and became a Distinguished Professor of Social and Behavioural Sciences at the University.
-Between 2013 and 2019, she served as a Professor of Geography and Geographic Information Science at the University of Illinois at Urbana-Champaign.
-Since 2019, she has been the Choh-Ming Li Professor of Geography and Resource Management and Director of ISEIS of CUHK.
-Since 2023, she has been the Head of Chung Chi College, CUHK, and Director of the Institute of Future Cities of CUHK.
+Kwan obtained her Bachelor of Social Science degree with first-class honors from CUHK in 1985; her master's degree in urban planning from the University of California, Los Angeles (UCLA) in 1989; and her Doctor of Philosophy degree in geography from the University of California, Santa Barbara (UCSB) in 1994.
+She developed her teaching and research career at the Ohio State University in 1995, and became a distinguished professor of social and behavioural sciences at the university.
+Between 2013 and 2019, she served as a professor of geography and geographic information science at the University of Illinois at Urbana-Champaign.
+Since 2019, she has been the Choh-Ming Li Professor of Geography and Resource Management and director of ISEIS of CUHK.
+Since 2023, she has been the head of Chung Chi College, CUHK, and director of the Institute of Future Cities of CUHK.

 Led by Kwan, ISEIS held a ceremony in 2023 to launch a remote sensing satellite construction project, the first earth observation satellite construction project funded by the HKSAR Government.
 The research team will develop and launch the first CUHK satellite, which will participate in natural disaster monitoring, carbon neutrality, and sustainable development research.